viraj-nikam/canvas/.github/UPGRADE.md

 > Note: The process for migrating data will be unique based on your choice of IDE and database.

 The first step is to export all data in Canvas-related tables to a SQL dump.
 The important part of this step is to make sure your export does **not include** the table structure.
-You only want `INSERT` statements in the actual export . *If you do include `CREATE TABLE` statements, it'll modify the new tables when importing later*.
+You only want INSERT statements in the actual export . *If you do include CREATE TABLE statements, it'll modify the new tables when importing later*.

 For instance, I use [Sequel Pro](http://sequelpro.com/).
-When I exported my data, I made sure to un-check the **Structure** and `DROP TABLE` elements in the export selection screen.
+When I exported my data, I made sure to un-check the Structure and DROP TABLE syntax elements in the export selection screen.

 The following tables need to be included in the export: